-Pittsworth RSL Sub Branch has worked hard to build another lasting legacy: a remarkable memorabilia collection - extending to Pittsworth Pioneer Historical Village - featuring medals, photos, and even a restored 1944 Jeep that
+Pittsworth RSL Sub Branch has worked hard to build another lasting legacy: a remarkable memorabilia collection - extending to Pittsworth Pioneer Historical Village - featuring medals, photos, and even a restored 1944 Jeep that saw service in WWII.
 "We've got a lot of stuff on display now," Allan says.
 "It's something that we can show our children, grandchildren, and greatgrandchildren in the future."